 As the digital world continues to evolve and technologies advance, WCAG standards also evolve to keep pace.
 WCAG 2.0 was published in 2008, with WCAG 2.1 updates released in 2018.
-WCAG 2.2 is scheduled to be published in 2023.
+WCAG 2.2 was released in October 2023.
 Each update is backwards compatible, that is, it builds upon the previous version, with additional standards added.

 For example, WCAG 2.1 adds success criteria to 2.0 that improve mobile (and other small screen) experiences, and enhancements for people with low vision, motor and dexterity disabilities, and cognitive disabilities.
-WCAG 2.2 will add additional success criteria building upon those in 2.1.
+WCAG 2.2 added additional success criteria building upon those in 2.1.

 Because of this backwards compatibility, if your website conforms with WCAG 2.1, it also conforms with WCAG 2.0, for example.

 Many aspects of WCAG compatibility synchronize with ADA and AODA compliance.
 Meeting the accessibility standards for one law will put an organization on the right track to meeting the other.

 The W3C encourages organizations to conform with the most recent version of WCAG as a best practice.
 This will not only provide improved accessibility for every user, it will ensure your organization is up-to-date in its legal digital accessibility compliance efforts.